Vindasu/auth-service/README.md

 RESPONSE: 200 {"access": "jwt_token", "user": {...}}
 Login with username successful!
 ```

-Above shows how other microservices can communicate with the auth service!

 ## Integration Examples - Flutter/Flask/JS/Logan I'll add yours later!